mit-orcd/orcd-docs-edit/docs/recipes/torch-gpu-intermediate.md

 ```
 squeue -u $USER
 ```
-and then log in the node,
+and then log in to the node,
 ```
 ssh <nodeXXX>
 ```